apkepinska/KepinskaLab/Acknowledgements.md

 # Acknowledgements

-In creating the Kępińska lab code of conduct and culture guide, I have drawn inspiration and guidance from several excellent resources.
+In creating the Kępińska lab code of conduct and culture guide, I have drawn inspiration from several excellent resources.

-I would like to acknowledge the following principal investigators and groups for their openly shared contributions:
+I would like to acknowledge the following principal investigators and groups for their openly shared lab handbooks and codes of conduct:

 - **Wei Ji Ma**
   [http://www.cns.nyu.edu/malab/lablife.html](http://www.cns.nyu.edu/malab/lablife.html)